dannieRope/WRANGLING-AND-CLEANING-OF-FIFA-2021-DATASET/README.md

 ## OBJECTIVES

-The objective of this challenge is to prepare the data provided for this exercise and made it available for analysis by using ETL Approach.
+The objective of this challenge is to prepare the data provided for this exercise and make it available for further analysis by using ETL Approach.

 By the end of this exercise, the dataset must be free of the following.